.Shopping Center Loans

 Online Resources for Shopping Center Loans

-- Costar is a leading and trusted source for commercial real estate intelligence.
+- First off, Costar is a leading and trusted source for commercial real estate intelligence.

-- Use the Shopping Center Business for the latest industry news about shopping center real estate.
+- Secondly, use the Shopping Center Business for the latest industry news about shopping center real estate.

-- The International Council of Shopping Centers is a network of over 70,000 professionals with regularly updated information and events across the globe.
+- Thirdly, the International Council of Shopping Centers is a network of over 70,000 professionals with regularly updated information and events across the globe.

-- Read this Forbes article on recently evolving trends in the world of retail real estate.
+- Additionally, you can read this Forbes article on recently evolving trends in the world of retail real estate.

-- Check out news about Shopping and the Retail Industry, including commentary and archival articles published in The New York Times.
+- Finally, check out news about Shopping and the Retail Industry, including commentary and archival articles published in The New York Times.